Amnok/js-tests/interview-based.md

 -> various meta tags ?
 -> what are entities in HTML
--> what are hyperlinks ? internal vs external hyperlinking ? hyperlinks vs buttons ? different kind of targets -> different properties of images and object-fit
+-> what are hyperlinks ? internal vs external hyperlinking ? hyperlinks vs buttons ? different kind of targets -> different properties of images and object- fit
 -> Audio and video elemnts different attributes
 -> lists and tables
 -> why do we use normalize css